 Curious if your project will fit your budget due to a rebate?
 That can depend on a lot of factors.
 The first thing you can do is reach out to your local electric company to see what they can offer for your LED lighting retrofit or other energy efficient project.
 Although we wish we could provide you with an easy link to follow, that gets a little difficult when you consider there are over 3000 utility companies in the United States.
 We suggest starting with a call to your local electric company or government and seeing where your project stands.

 What is a prescriptive rebate?

-A prescriptive rebate is when a utility cost offers a pre-determined dollar amount for a specific type of fixture that you’re planning on installing.
+A prescriptive rebate is when a utility cost offers a predetermined dollar amount for a specific type of fixture that you’re planning on installing.
 For example, there are many types of LED lighting rebates available that fall into this category.
 This is similar to earning a rebate for a set of tires, where you apply for it once you have installed the new technology.
 A prescriptive rebate might also be referred to as an "Instant Rebate".

 What is a custom rebate?

 Not all rebates that would be of interest to an electric company have been prescribed and listed.
 Sometimes, you have to propose your own specific rebate to an electric company.
 This is especially true for larger projects with many various types of fixtures that doesn’t fit any current rebate available.

 For this type of lighting rebate, you will want to submit a proposal an have and auditor from the utility visit you to assess the energy savings.
 Once you have installed the energy-efficient lighting, they will visit once again for a final inspection before sending you the cash that was earned in a rebate.

 Why would an energy company offer a rebate, don't they want you to use more electricity?